ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 | **heat_stack_owner** | This role lets the user create Heat stacks in the project.
 This role must be assigned manually, and it never should be assigned to a user that also is assigned the **heat_stack_user** role.
 | **heat_stack_user** | This is a role automatically assigned by Heat to the users it creates.
 This role is restricted from all API access, and it never should be assigned to any user explicitly.

 With your IBM Blue Box Cloud installation you'll receive one user with `cloud_admin` privileges who can create other projects and users.
 The `cloud_admin` can grant users `cloud_admin` and lower privileged roles.
+The table below displays which features you are able to access, depending on your role.

 Identity Feature | cloud_admin | project_admin (within project) |  \_member\_
 ---------------- | ----------- | ------------------------------ | -----------